yao-bite/yao-bite.github.io/content/works/windowing-en/index.md

-+++
-date = '2023-04-23T06:48:59+08:00'
-title = 'Windowing (2020)'
-slug = 'windowing-en'
+---
+categories:
+- Reviews
+date: "2023-04-23T06:48:59+08:00"
-description = '"The huge machines that continue to operate in the 3D printing series are neither invasive nor industrial-looking.
-They are machines of the mind, operating like the subconscious—latent, uninductive, and detached from consciousness."' categories = ['Reviews'] tags = ['works (EN)'] image = '/ghost-images/2023/04/--_6.webp' draft = false
+description: '"The huge machines that continue to operate in the 3D printing series are neither invasive nor industrial-looking.
+They are machines of the mind, operating like the subconscious—latent, uninductive, and detached from consciousness."'
-+++
+draft: false
+image: /ghost-images/2023/04/--_6.webp
+slug: windowing-en
+tags:
+- works (EN)
+title: Windowing (2020)
+---

 [中文版](__GHOST_URL__/windowing/)
 ##### double-channel video, 3D printing